 A large wasp nest can also block the flue of your chimney, which can lead to a chimney fire.
-If wasps are blocking the flue, it can cause smoke and carbon monoxide to build up in your home.
+If wasps block the flue, it can cause smoke and carbon monoxide to build up in your home.

-Other than the blockage only being a fire hazard, it can further release carbon monoxide and other toxins into your home.
+Besides the blockage being a fire hazard, it can release carbon monoxide and other toxins into your home.

 How to eliminate wasps in a chimney – Step-by-step guide

 As experts advise, the best way to deal with wasps in your chimney is to call a pest control professional.
-They will have the tools and equipment to safely remove the wasps from your chimney.
+They will have the tools and equipment to remove the wasps from your chimney safely.

 But if you’re looking for a do-it-yourself solution, follow these steps: